caddy-dns/acmedns/README.md

 There are two orthogonal choices that you can make about the configuration of `acmedns` plugin.

-1. Whether to put the credentials directly in `Caddyfile` / `caddy.json` _or_ to use a separate configuration file.
+1. Whether to put the credentials directly in `Caddyfile` / `caddy.json` _or_ to use a separate credentials file.
-2. Whether to use a simple one-account configuration as described in the previous section _or_ to use a multi-account set up (more on that below).
+2. Whether to use a simple one-account configuration as described in the previous section _or_ to use a multi-account set up.

 ### JSON credentials file